fair-research/bdbag/doc/config.md

 }
 ```

-<a name="keychain.cfg"></a>
+<a name="keychain.json"></a>
-## *keychain.cfg*
+## *keychain.json*
-The file `keychain.cfg` is used to specify the authentication mechanisms and credentials for the various URLs that might
+The file `keychain.json` is used to specify the authentication mechanisms and credentials for the various URLs that might
 be encountered while trying to resolve (download) the files listed in a bag's fetch.txt file.

-The format of `keychain.cfg` is a JSON array containing a list of JSON objects, each of which specify a set of parameters used to
+The format of `keychain.json` is a JSON array containing a list of JSON objects, each of which specify a set of parameters used to
 configure the authentication method and credentials to use for a specifed base URL.

 | Parameter | Description |
 | --- | --- |
 |*uri*|This is the base URI used to specify when authentication should be used.
-When a URI reference is encountered in fetch.txt, an attempt will be made to match it against all base URIs specified in *keychain.cfg* and if a match is found, the request will be authenticated before file retrieval is attempted.
+When a URI reference is encountered in fetch.txt, an attempt will be made to match it against all base URIs specified in *keychain.json* and if a match is found, the request will be authenticated before file retrieval is attempted.
 |*auth_uri*|This is the authentication URI used to establish an authenticated session for the specified *uri*.
 This is currently assumed to be an HTTP(s) protocol URL.
 |*auth_type*|This is the authentication type used by the server specified by *auth_uri*.
 Currently, only the values "http-basic" and "http-form" are supported using the HTTP(S) protocol.
 |*auth_method*|This is the authentication-specific method to use during session establishment.
 Currently only the values "get" and "post" are supported when using the *auth_type* of "http-basic" or "http-form".
 |*auth_params*|This is a child object containing authentication-type specific parameters used in session establishment.
 It will generally contain credential information such as a username and password or certificate parameters, but could also contain other parameters required for authentication using the given *auth_type* mechanism.
 |||

-Below is a sample *keychain.cfg* file:
+Below is a sample *keychain.json* file:
 ```json
 [
     {